-31 PROMOTIONAL ACTIVITES - CARS, PIT WALKS AND AUTOGRAPH SESSIONS a.
-Additional laps with the race cars and drivers entered in the Competition are only authorised as part of media activities to aid the promotion of the Event, including tracking laps for photo shoots, filmed laps for TV programmes or other activities organised by the Promoter.
+31. PROMOTIONAL ACTIVITES - CARS, PIT WALKS AND AUTOGRAPH SESSIONS

+- 31.1 In order to retain a level of equality between Teams and Drivers, the following restrictions apply during all Events: - a) Additional laps with the race cars and Drivers entered in the Competition are only authorised as part of media activities to aid the promotion of the Event, including tracking laps for photo shoots, filmed laps for TV programmes or other activities organised by the Promoter.